agnwinds/python/README.md

 * atomicxx:  The directories that contain all of the atomic data that python uses directly. highest number is latest version
+	* atomic77: The version of atomic data which has XSections extrapolated to higher energies in order to remove artificial edges in spectra caused to topbase XSections running out.
+				Identical to standard73 otherwise.
 	* atomic73: The version of atomic data used for the benchmark model in Higginbottom et al. 2013. masterfile, standard73.
 	* atomic39: The version of atomic data used for Long & Knigge 2002